Butyrylcholine

 Butyrylcholine is a choline-based ester that can function as a neurotransmitter.
 It is similar to acetylcholine, with activation of some of the same receptors as acetylcholine.
 Butyrylcholine is a synthetic compound and does not occur in the body naturally.

+Usage

 It is used as a clinical laboratory tool to distinguish between the cholinesterases; acetylcholinesterase and butyrylcholinesterase preferentially lyse acetylcholine and butyrylcholine, respectively.
-It is also known as pseudocholinesterase.